English Language Center

-ELC English Language Center is a privately operated group of boutique language schools that provide English language training in the United States.
-It operates through various language centers, in Los Angeles, Boston and Santa Barbara.
-ELC opened its first center in 1978.
-ELC has been accredited by ACCET (Accrediting Council for Continuing Education and Training).
-ELC Los Angeles, ELC Boston, and ELC Santa Barbara are all authorized by the US Department of Homeland Security to Issue SEVIS Form I-20.
+ELC English Language Center is a privately operated group of English language schools providing English language instruction to international students in the United States.
+It operates centers in Los Angeles, Boston, and Santa Barbara.
+ELC was founded in Los Angeles in 1978 and has since grown into a multi-city institution serving students from more than 50 countries.

+All three ELC centers are accredited by ACCET (Accrediting Council for Continuing Education and Training), which is recognized by the United States Department of Education.
+ELC Los Angeles, ELC Boston, and ELC Santa Barbara are each authorized by the U.S. Department of Homeland Security to issue the SEVIS Form I-20 for international student enrollment.